robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 - Iterate `δⁿ(𝐿)` from `δ⁰(𝐿) = false` until `δⁿ(𝐿) = δⁿ⁻¹(𝐿)`  (Kleene fixpoint theorem)

+^Fixed points are values for which a function returns its argument.
+For example, the function which squares its argument is fixed at 0 and 1, and the identity function, every point is fixed.

+^The paper defines a `δ` function—the nullability combinator.
+If a parser is nullable, the nullability combinator returns it (and thus that parser is a fixed point).
+Otherwise, it returns the empty parser.

+^That means that it’s still pass/fail—boolean, in effect.
+But since the definition of `δ` is recursive, it’s immediately nonsensical—we can’t compute `δ` since its definition requires itself.

+^Instead, we interpret the use of `δ` as the least fixed point of the nullability equations.
+Starting with an initial approximation (false, in our case), we compute successive values until it stabilizes.

+^This is Kleene’s fixpoint theorem.
+In practice, it allows us to terminate despite the eager recursive implementation of nullability.

+^We’ll contrast nullability without fixpoints and nullability with them to clarify.
+First, Objective-C.

 ---

 # **~~FIXPOINTS 🔨☝️~~ in OBJC**